databio/IGD/README.md

 To run the executable `igd_create`:
 ```
-./igd_create "/path/to/data source folder/*" "/path/to/igd folder/" "databaseName"
+./igd_create "/path/to/data_source_folder/*" "/path/to/igd_folder/" "databaseName"
 ```

 where:

-- `"path...to data source folder"` is the path of the folder that contains `.bed.gz` data files (function to process non-gz bed files will be added later)
+- `"path/to/data_source_folder"` is the path of the folder that contains `.bed.gz` data files (function to process non-gz bed files will be added later)

-- `"path...to igd folder"` is the path to the output igd folder: this folder should be made first with mkdir and it should contain a subfolder named as data0, where data0 should contain 24 subfolders: chr1, chr2, ..., chr22, chrX and chrY.
+- `"path/to/igd_folder"` is the path to the output igd folder: this folder should be made first with mkdir and it should contain a subfolder named as data0, where data0 should contain 24 subfolders: chr1, chr2, ..., chr22, chrX and chrY.

 - `"databaseName"` is the name you give to the database, for eaxmple, `"roadmap"`